DirectAI/ViamIntegration/README.md

 Navigate to the **Config** tab of your robot’s page in [the Viam app](https://app.viam.com/).
 Click on the **Services** subtab and click **Create service**.
 Select the `vision` type, then select the `directai-beta` model.
 Enter a name for your service and click **Create**.

 On the new component panel, copy and paste the Example Detector *or* Classifier Attributes.
+Note that you can deploy classifier & detector attributes **simultaneously** if you'd like.
 Ensure that the Access JSON path that you provide in your Config is **absolute**, not relative. (e.g. `/Users/janesmith/Downloads/directai_credential.json`, not `~/Downloads/directai_credential.json`)

 ### Example Detector Attributes